Annihilus

 Annihilus (/əˈnaɪ.ələs/) is a supervillain appearing in American comic books published by Marvel Comics, primarily as an adversary to the Fantastic Four.
 The character debuted in Fantastic Four Annual #6, which was published in November 1968.
 Annihilus was created by writer Stan Lee and artist Jack Kirby, and was notably featured in the "Annihilation" event.

 Annihilus has at various times been the ruler of the Negative Zone, controlling its inhabitants via his powerful Cosmic Control Rod.
 He first encountered the Fantastic Four after Reed Richards discovered how to travel to the Negative Zone from Earth.
 Over the years he clashed with the Fantastic Four on many occasions, often with the group foiling his plans to invade Earth.
 He is often the partner of Blastaar, who started out as a rival to Annihilus' rule of the Negative Zone before becoming an ally.

 Annihilus has appeared in a number of Marvel media, including several Fantastic Four shows, as well as The Super Hero Squad Show, The Avengers: Earth's Mightiest Heroes, Hulk and the Agents of S.M.A.S.H. and Ultimate Spider-Man.
 In 2009, Annihilus was ranked as IGN's 94th Greatest Comic Book Villain of All Time.

 Publication history

-The character first appeared in Fantastic Four Annual #6 (1968), and was created by Stan Lee and Jack Kirby.
-He had a recurring role in the series, including issues #108–110, #140–141, #181–183, #251–256, #289–290, and Fantastic Four Unlimited #3.
+Annihilus was created by writer Stan Lee and artists Jack Kirby and Joe Sinnott.
+He first appeared in "Let There Be Life!", published in Fantastic Four Annual #6 (cover dated August 1968).
+Lee gave the issue the subtitle "The Glory of Birth, 'neath the Shadow of Death," pairing the birth of Franklin Richards with Annihilus, who symbolized death.
+The story shows Mister Fantastic, Thing, and Human Torch entering the Negative Zone to find a cosmic-energy source that would serve as a cure for the complications from Invisible Girl's pregnancy.
+Annihilus' Cosmic Control Rod turns out to be the only source of the needed energy.
+On the cover of the issue, Annihilus is colored green with red eyes, while his interior appearance uses a purple, pink, and green costume with a yellow Cosmic Control Rod.

 He played a small role in the Kree–Skrull War issues of Avengers, #89, 96–97.
 Other appearances include The Avengers #233, Marvel Team-Up #2, Marvel Two-in-One #75, and Thor #404–405, #434–435.

 The character was the main antagonist in Annihilation, appearing in the prologue, the second issue of the Silver Surfer mini-series, and all six issues of the main title.
 He was killed in issue six, but has since been reborn.
 He appeared as an infant in War of Kings: Ascension #2.